wfinsinger/rrarefy.record/README.md

   - site.name = site name
   - zones = zone boundaries.
 By default zones=NULL
   - n.random = number of samples taken randomly and without replacement.
 By default n.random=1000

+To run the analysis simply:
+ # Load the R script into the R Environment:
+  > source("rrarefy.record.r")

+ # Load the data file into the R Environment:
+  > my.data <- read.csv("my_data.csv")

+ # Run the rrarefy.record analysis:
+  > my.data.rar <- rrarefy.record(my_data, site.name="My Site")

 Output:
 ---
 The function creates an output to the Environment.

-An output figure can be plotted using the dedicated plotting function.
+An output figure can be plotted using the dedicated plotting function:

-For instance:
-  > rar <- rrarefy.record(data)

-  > plot(rar)
+  > plot(my.data.rar)

 Dependencies